Auckland Transport (AT) is creating a new residential parking zone in Parnell and a cycling connection between Parnell and the city centre.

 We received good support for the residential parking zone and we will proceed with its introduction, with a minor boundary change to include St Georges Bay Road.
 There was significant call for this street to be included.

-We expect to complete the cycleway design process and update the public in July 2017.
+We completed the cycleway design process and updated the public in July 2017.

-We expect to implement the parking zone in mid-2017, and will be in contact with local residents and businesses prior to this to explain how to apply for parking permits.
+We expect to implement the parking zone in December 2017.
+We will be in contact with local residents and businesses prior to this to explain how to apply for parking permits.

 This design was available for feedback during November and December 2016.
 We will revisit this design following further discussion with the community.
 We expect to provide an update in July.